Our Tasmania research centre is open to the public. We are open from 9.30am to 4.30pm, Wednesday to Friday.

 - army pay records

-- large-format architectural drawings of Commonwealth buildings in Tasmania
+- large-format architectural drawings of Commonwealth buildings in the state.

-The meteorological records include a series of tidal readings and meteorological data recorded between 1837–77 at Port Arthur by Thomas Lampiere, the Deputy Assistant Commissary General at the Port Arthur penal settlement.
+Among these is a series of tidal readings and meteorological data recorded at Port Arthur between 1837 and 1877 by Thomas Lampiere, the Deputy Assistant Commissary General at the Port Arthur penal settlement.

 Research centre opening hours